Pr-Mex/vanessa-automation/docs/Settings/SettingsEN.md

 Specify console command for snapshots generation in  "Snapshot creating command" field.
 Also use special instructions in the script, see Help info.

+      * **htmlpath**:
+HTML instruction catalog

       * **markdowncreate**:
 If the checkbox is on, MarkDown screencast will be created during scenario execution.
 Specify console command for snapshots generation in  "Snapshot creating command" field or the screenshots flag is set by the "VanessaExt" component".
 Also use special instructions in the script, see Help info.

+      * **markdownpath**:
+Markdown Instruction Directory

+      * **autonumberingofsteps**:
+Adds auto numbering to the beginning of the step description text.
+To ensure that leading zeros are not lost when exporting from MD format, the text is written to the code block.

 *  Video tutorial

+      * **videocreate**:
+Allows you to create video instructions.
+A video describing the settings is in this playlist.
+It is also recommended to read this FAQ.

       * **videopath**:
 Directory where will be placed result of assembly videos or animated screencast.